 Moms were pushing baby carriages.
-Dads were carrying tousled toddlers on their shoulders.Younger kids clasped the hands of their older brothers and sisters, dressed in not-a-spot-on-’em-outfits.
+Dads were carrying sleepy, tousled toddlers on their shoulders.Younger kids clasped the hands of their older brothers and sisters, dressed in not-a-spot-on-’em-outfits.
 Brightly-colored backpacks tightly fit onto their little bodies.
 Some smiled.
 Others stared down at their feet, perhaps overwhelmed.
-What looked like the occasional 5th grader, far too mature for all of this pomp and circumstance, walked way in front of the family he’d prefer not to claim.
-Even the family dog was along, wondering what this new morning ritual was and whether or not it involved food.
+What looked like the occasional fourth grader, far too mature for all of this pomp and circumstance, walked well in front of the family.
+Even the occasional family dog was along, wondering what this new morning ritual was and whether or not it involved food.

 It was wonderful.